You Already Have a Personal Brand. The Question Is: Does it Build your Authority?

 Here’s where this becomes a problem.

-Because when your brand is built passively, it doesn’t evolve with you.
+Because when your personal brand is built passively, it doesn’t evolve with you.

-The bigger risk is that is reflects what you have done, rather than directing you intentionally towards your goals.
+The bigger risk is that it reflects what you have done, rather than directing you intentionally towards your goals.

 And that’s how professionals become irrelevant.